-The first measure that should be taken with any vinyl floor is to check the condition of your subfloor before you start.
-Firstly, you need to establish that it is level.
-This is important as an uneven subfloor can destabilise a floor causing the boards to come loose, which you don’t want.
+One measure that should be undertaken with any vinyl floor is to check the condition of the subfloor before you start.
+First you need to establish that it is level.
+This is important as an uneven subfloor can destabilise a floor causing the boards to come loose

 Another problem with your subfloor is that it may be damp.
 You can use a damp-proof membrane laid on top of the subfloor before the vinyl is installed to prevent any problems caused by excessive moisture.